Fairytale Forest: The Little Match Girl

 Based on the tale by Hans Christian Andersen, the scene was designed by Michel den Dulk as Het Meisje met de Zwavelstokjes.

 This tale opened during the Winter Efteling in 2004 for the 200th anniversary of the birth of Hans Christian Andersen.
-It had cost approximately €1,300,000 and is set up as a walkthrough.
+It had cost approximately €1,300,000 and is set up as a walkthrough using special effects, such as holographs, and animatronics.

-With the help of special effects, such as holographs, and animatronics, The Little Match Girl is one of the most touching stories.

 Cinderella

 This classic fairy tale was brought to life by Karel Willemen and entered into the park scene in 2009.
 It was designed as Assepoester.

 The scene takes place inside Cinderella's stepmother's house.
 In the garden, the grave of Cinderella's real mother is seen, with a tree hanging over it.
 The visitors enter the mansion, where they can watch through a window and look into a dark room, where birds are eating beans and a large music box stands in the middle.
 During the story, various elements make noise or are shown with a spotlight.
 These include a door, where visitors see the shadows of the stepsisters, complaining about Cinderella, and the music box, inside of which figures of Cinderella and the prince are dancing.
 Then two animatronics of Cinderella and the prince are shown, with the prince fitting the glass slipper on Cinderella.
 Finally, two doors behind the pair open up, revealing a distant castle and a carriage traveling toward it.